koii-network/ezsandbox/Lesson 2/PartIII.md

 Commitment: confirmed
 ```

-3. With the backend taken care of, lets make sure our task aims to be deployed to the right environment.
+3. With the backend taken care of, lets make sure our task wants to deploy to the right environment.
 Within `env.local`, ensure you change `K2_NODE_URL` to point to the right endpoint:

 ```javascript
 K2_NODE_URL = "http://127.0.0.1:8899"; //Linux